-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Pip on a Debian 9 (Stretch) server.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Pip on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Pip on Debian 9.

-Install the pip by using apt-get command:
+Install the pip by using

 Once the installation is completed you can verify that it was successful by using the following command:

-After installing python-pip package, the pip command will be available on system.
-There are multiple options available with pip command:
+After installing the python-pip package, the pip command will be available on the system.
+There are multiple options available with the pip command:

-To install new python package type:
+To install the new python package type:

-To uninstall python package installed by pip type:
+To uninstall the python package installed by pip type:

 To search python package type: